remaro-network/auv_profeat/README.md

 To create a new scenario, change the parameters `min_visib`, `max_visib`, `current_prob` and `inspect`.
 You can also change the influence the thruster failures have on the path of the AUV by changing `infl_tf`.

 ### Replicate the PRISM Experiments
-The files for replicating the PRISM experiments for Scenarios 1 and 2 can be found in the folder `auv_profeat\experiments` as `scenario1.prism`, respectively `scenario2.prism`.
+The files for replicating the PRISM experiments for Scenarios 1 and 2 can be found in the folder `~/auv_profeat/experiments` as `scenario1.prism`, respectively `scenario2.prism`.
 The necessary property file, containing the properties used for the experiments, is `experiments.props` in the same folder.

-Open the PRISM GUI by opening the executable `xprism`.
+Open the PRISM GUI by opening the executable `xprism` in the folder `~/prism/bin`.
 Open the model file of one of the two scenarios by going to `Model -> Open model` and selecting `scenario1.prism` or `scenario2.prism`.
 Parse and build the model by pressing `F2` and `F3` respectively.
 To load the properties, go to the `Properties` Tab in the lower left corner.
 Open the properties list by going to `Properties -> Open properties list` and select `experiments.props`.

 To run an experiment, click one of the properties and press `F7`.
 In the dialog that opens, first decide which range your parameter should have, i.e., how many time steps you want to consider; in the paper we display the graph with 80 time steps.
 Click on `Okay`, give the graph a name and either print it to an already existing graph or to a new one.

 For more information about PRISM experiments, including how to run them from the command line, consult the [PRISM manual](https://www.prismmodelchecker.org/manual/RunningPRISM/Experiments).

 ### Additional Properties
 We also analysed some properties that are not documented in the paper.
-The whole list of properties can be found in the file `auv_profeat/casestudy_all.fprops`.
+The whole list of properties can be found in the file `~/auv_profeat/casestudy_all.fprops`.
 To see their results, run
 ```Bash
 profeat -t casestudy.profeat casestudy_all.fprops
 prism out.prism out.props > out.log
 ```
 The results will again be in the file `out.log`.

-## Examples of Usage
-*A description of how to use the artifact in general accompanied by small examples -> Already part of the previous section?*

 ## Extend and Modify the Artifact
 The artifact can be modified and extended in different ways, some ideas are collected below.